Gösta Bohman: Career

+Personal life

+In 1939, Bohman married librarian Gunnel Mossberg (1913–1994), the daughter of the lawyer Torsten Mossberg and Elin (née Björlin).
+They had five children: Inger (born 1942), Kajsa (born 1943), Hans Johan (born 1945), Maria (born 1953), and Eva-Lotta (born 1955).
+His daughter Maria "Mia" Bohman Bildt was married to former Prime Minister of Sweden Carl Bildt from 1984 to 1997.

+During the 1980s, his wife Gunnel became increasingly absent and uncontactable.
+In 1990, Bohman wrote a book about his experiences, The Story of Gunnel - in the Shadow of Alzheimer's.

-He was known for his love for the Stockholm archipelago, where he had a house on a little island in an archipelago named Sundskär located within the Norrtälje Municipality, and often used similes inspired by it in speech and articles.
+Gösta Bohman was known for his love for the Stockholm archipelago, where he had a house on a little island in an archipelago named Sundskär located within the Norrtälje Municipality, and often used similes inspired by it in speech and articles.
 His book Thoughts On My Sweden (Tankar om mitt Sverige) outlined his political views in this context.
 He also wrote the book Sundskär, En övärld i havsbandet (Sundskär, An archipelago neighboring the sea).

-Bohman was awarded the Illis quorum in 1987.

-His younger daughter, Mia Bohman, was married to former Prime Minister of Sweden Carl Bildt from 1984 to 1997.

-Life before politics

-Bohman was the son of the liberal managing director Conrad Bohman from Småland, and his wife Berta (formerly Gabrielsson).
-After finishing elementary school Bohman studied at the Svea Artillery Regiment and took his place as reserve officer in Kristianstad 1932.
-Four years later he attained a bachelor's degree in jurisprudence.
-In 1939 he married Gunnel Mossberg, a librarian.